 Bank holidays

 On a lighter note, the good weather is a chance to go and have some fun in the sun.
-If you’ve read carefully and prepared well then the bank holiday is your oyster, pick a good destination, windows down, music up, and make the most of it!
+Pick a good destination for that road trip, windows down, music up, and make the most of it!

 Tips when driving in the heat

-• Thermal water bottle, this is an ideal way to keep water cool in your car conveniently.
+• Having a thermal water bottle is an ideal way to keep water cool in your car

-Alternatively, if you have a cool bag and some ice packs, then that would also be ideal for storing cold drinks.
+• If you have a cool bag and some ice packs, then that would also be ideal for storing cold drinks

 • Be prepared!
-Not only for whatever destination you’re getting to, but also for anything that could potentially happen, be stocked up with the correct resources, and if you’re only using the car for the weekend, check out Veygo’s temporary car insurance to make sure you’re fully covered.
+Not only for whatever destination you’re getting to, but also for anything that could potentially happen, be stocked up with the correct resources, and if you’re only using the car for the weekend, check out Veygo’s flexible car insurance

 Driving in the heat FAQ’s